Born in Northampton in 1961 Adrian began an early interest in photography as a schoolboy.

 'Photography which communicates and fulfills the creative vision of the photographer in expressing and sharing perceptions or emotions.'

-It has also been described as using the medium to express something that lives in the artist's mind; perhaps employing metaphor, allegory or symbolism to convey meaning.
-Just as painters, print-makers or sculptors do.
-Simply capturing what one sees in an artistic way is the art of photography but not necessarily creating fine art.
-The goal of fine-art photography is to express an idea, a message, emotion or state of mind.
-My work certainly falls into that category.
+It has also been described as using the medium to express something that lives in the artist's mind; perhaps employing metaphor, allegory or symbolism to convey meaning, just as painters, print-makers or sculptors do.

 Corinthians Chapter 13 verse 12